Concepts

 ACoS (Advertising Cost of Sales) measures the percentage of ad spend in relation to ad revenue.
 It is calculated by dividing total ad spend by total ad revenue.

-ACoS tells if you are earning more than you spend.
+A lower ACoS typically indicates a more cost-effective campaign, while a higher ACoS suggests that ads are consuming a larger portion of revenue.
 For example, an ACoS of more than 100% shows that you spend more than you earn.
-ACoS is a valuable metric for evaluating advertising efficiency and determining the profitability of individual PPC ads.
+ACoS is thus a valuable metric for evaluating advertising efficiency and determining the profitability of individual PPC ads.

 TACoS